- 01Cash-out refinancing creates tax-free access to equity — it's borrowed money, not income, so the IRS doesn't touch it

 One vacancy?
 They're bleeding $1,400/month.

-The other mistake: pulling out equity and blowing it on stuff that doesn't pay you back.
+The other mistake: pulling equity and spending it on things that don't pay you back.
 That kitchen remodel on your primary residence?
 Not a deployment.
 That trip to Cabo?
 Definitely not.
 Debt as revenue only works long-term if you recycle the capital into another income-producing asset.

 The Bottom Line